swarm64/s64da-compose/README.md

 # Summary

-Swarm64 DA Docker Compose will assist to start instance of S64 DA or native PSQL.
+Swarm64 DA Docker Compose will assist in starting an instance of S64 DA or native PSQL.
 Once the instance is up and running you can connect through a psql client or run a benchmark using the [Swarm64 TPC Toolkit](https://github.com/swarm64/tpc-toolkit).